Our beloved Ellie Seeger passed away on May 7, 2003.

 The Killooleet Sing will be held on Thanksgiving Weekend.

 It will be in the Dalton School Auditorium at 108 East 89th.
+Street in New York City.
+Additional information will be sent in the newsletters and added to this page.

 All are welcome !